arscombinatoria/node-compression-benchmark/README.md

 Last updated: 2025-10-14T13:30:52.637Z

 This benchmark measures compression time, output size, and compression ratios for several popular npm packages across all gzip, Brotli, and Zstandard compression levels.
+Each timing now represents the median of multiple compression runs (with an optional warm-up) to reduce the impact of occasional slow executions.

 ## jquery/dist/jquery.min.js